mmp/pbrt-v4/README.md

 provided those capabilities.

 pbrt's GPU path currently requires CUDA 11.0 or later and OptiX 7.1 or later.
-At the moment, only Linux is supported, but PRs to fix the GPU Windows build would be much appreciated.
+Both Linux and Windows are supported.

 The build scripts automatically attempt to find a CUDA compiler, looking in the usual places; the cmake output will indicate whether it was successful.